thomaswoehlke/covid19python/docs/BACKLOG.md

 * Fixed #194 dependency is unsecure

 ### 0.0.27 Release
-* -------------------------------------
-* Issue #177 BUG: RkiBundeslaenderServiceImport.import_file
-* Issue #178 BUG: RkiLandkreiseServiceImport.import_file
-* Issue #5 Visual Graphs for Data per Countries order by Date
-* Issue #59 frontend: add correct breadcrumb to every page
-* Issue #60 frontend: better design for tables
+* Fixed #60 frontend: better design for tables
-* Issue #61 frontend: better design for navtabs
-* Issue #62 frontend: better design for pages
+* Fixed #62 frontend: better design for pages
-* Issue #63 frontend: add footer design
+* Fixed #197 UML use cases for OWID reports and Visaul Data

 ### 0.0.28 Release
 * -------------------------------------